szw/vim-maximizer/README.md

     :MaximizerToggle

-It is meant to be mapped in many ways by the user himself.
+Also the plugin can define some default mappings if the user wants to.
+By default it maps to `<F3>` in normal, insert, and visual modes.
 See [Configuration](#configuration) to get some examples.

 When the current window is not in maximized state, Vim-Maximizer saves dimensions and positions of all windows in the current tab, and then it performs maximization of the active window.
 The second